 - Parsley or basil to garnish

-Place chicken, 2 whole garlic cloves, 2 bay leaves, sliced peeled ginger, salt and pepper, broth and water in a Dutch oven and bring to a boil over medium-high heat; reduce to low and simmer for 1 hour.
+- Place chicken, 2 whole garlic cloves, bay leaves, sginger, salt and pepper, and chicken broth in a Dutch oven.
+Bring to a boil over medium-high heat; reduce to low and simmer with lid ajar for 45 minutes.

-Garnish with Parsley or Basil, and thinly sliced lemon.
+- Garnish with parsley and some of the sliced lemon.